KatharaFramework/Kathara-Labs/exercises/01-simple-configuration/README.md

 - `pc1` should be able to ping all of `pc2`'s interfaces successfully.
 - `pc2` should be able to ping all of `pc1`'s interfaces successfully.

+The network is given only partially and the target of the exercise is to complete it.

 ## Tips for Success

 - Use the configuration of `pc1` as a reference for setting up `pc2`.